Home > Expeditions > Northern Lights Explorer

 This morning, please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
 Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.

-After a leisurely breakfast, check-out of your room before commencing an excursion of Kirkenes and surrounds.
-Transfer to the pier for embarkation in the late afternoon, when you will have time to settle into your cabin before attending our mandatory safety briefings, and enjoy the thrill of departure as we ‘throw the lines’ and set sail.
+Transfer to the pier for embarkation in the late afternoon, when you will have time to settle into your cabin before attending our mandatory safety briefings and enjoy the thrill of departure as we ‘throw the lines’ and set sail.

 This evening, get to know your fellow expeditioners, friendly expedition team and crew at the Welcome Dinner to celebrate the start of a thrilling adventure.